Talkala logo

 • Only available while your available balance is zero.

-• Only applies on routes priced at $0.99/min or less.
+• Only applies when the priced route for your call is $0.99/min or less.

 • Even a short connected call under 60 seconds consumes the offer (because billing rounds up to one full minute).

-free minutefirst callzero balancelaunch offer
+free minutefirst callzero balancefirst-call offer

 billingSupport review required